 The Orange County Animal Shelter has many wonderful pets for adoption and some that are available for one of our foster programs.

-Some animals can be taken home the same day they are adopted, but those adoptions must occur before 4:30 p.m. and are dependent upon several factors.
+Some animals can be taken home the same day they are adopted, but those adoptions must occur before a certain time of day and are dependent upon several factors.
 Please call ahead (919-942-7387, option 3) if you are interested in taking a pet home on the same day you adopt to find out if that pet is able to go home right away.

 For more information on adoption and adoption fees, go here.